Nizam Uddin Ahmed (Awami League politician)

-Nizam Uddin Ahmed (নিজাম উদ্দীন আহমেদ) was a Awami League politician and the former Member of Parliament of Patuakhali-5 and Barguna-3.
+Nizam Uddin Ahmed (নিজাম উদ্দীন আহমেদ) was an Awami League politician in Bangladesh and a member of parliament for Patuakhali-5 and Barguna-3.

 Early life and career

 Ahmed was born to Ismail Talukder (Badsha Mia), who was also a former MPA.
 He was elected to parliament from Patuakhali-5 as an Awami League candidate in 1973.
-He was later elected to parliament from Barguna-3 as a Awami League candidate in 1986.
+He was later elected to parliament from Barguna-3 as an Awami League candidate in 1986.
 He was the President of the Barguna District unit of the Awami League.

 Death

-Ahmed died in a road accident on 9 December 1990 ,in front of Ithe nstitution of Engineers, Bangladesh.
+Ahmed died in a road accident on 9 December 1990, in front of the Institution of Engineers, Bangladesh.